 Both ways have happened to me the other day while I was listening to Almost Blue by Chet Baker.
 After listening to this song over and over again, I grabbed my camera and shot some city scenes in my neighborhood.
 This photo is just one of them that really goes well with the song in my humble opinion.

-NYC Street Photographer Collective which I am proud to be a part of has just issued a quarterly zine that includes some of my photos as well as work from other super talented members.
-This Fall 2016 edition has more than 100 street photographs from 16 members of the collective.
-Please check it out and order one if you are interested in.
-The proceeds will help support the collective’s future exhibitions and editions of our magazine.
+NYC Street Photography Collective which I am proud to be a part of has just issued a quarterly zine that includes some of my photos as well as work from other super talented members.
+Please check it out and order a copy if you are interested in.
+The proceeds will help support the collective’s summer exhibition.

 I am so grateful to share my story for the love of street photography, which has just been published in the Fujilove Magazine May 2017 Issue.
 You can get a copy from https://fujilove.com/magazine at the price of a cup of coffee.
 Thanks!!!